skuid/picard/README.md

 ##### required

-Add `required` to `foreign_key` fields to make lookup of related data required, otherwise a `ForeignKeyError` will be returned.
+Add `required` to `foreign_key` fields to make the lookup of related data required, otherwise a `ForeignKeyError` will be returned.

 ##### audit fields

-Save and update audit fields without needing to hardcode the value of these fields for every struct.
-The performer id that is set in `picard.New` is automatically added to`created_by` and `updated_by` fields. `created_at` and `updated_at` are hydrated with the exact time the model is saved or updated at.
+Save and update audit fields without needing to hardcode their value for every struct.
+The performer id that is set in `picard.New` is automatically added to`created_by` and `updated_by` fields. `created_at` and `updated_at` are populated with the exact time the model is saved or updated.

 ```go
 type tableA struct {